alumni_lookup

 Accessibility

-Alumni Champions is designed to meet alumni where they are.
+The Alumni Network is designed to meet alumni where they are.

 Use when: Describing roles, explaining flexibility, reducing pressure